 Best 4K MacBook Air Alternative: ASUS ZenBook Flip S13

-ASUS has a number of powerful laptops with thin designs, but their Zenbooks have always been a fan favorite.
-When you want one that could substitute for the MacBook Air, ASUS ZenBook Flip S13 should be at the top of your shopping list.
+ASUS Zenbooks have always been a fan favorite, and when you want one that could substitute for the MacBook Air, ASUS ZenBook Flip S13 should be at the top of your shopping list.

 The design of this laptop will be familiar to anyone that’s purchased a slate or laptop from Asus.
 It has a modern design with a jade-black finish and red copper accents around the edge.
 The company’s 360° hinge system and unique touchpad help set this laptop apart, as does the fact that it’s built to MIL-STD 810G standards.